-Capital Expenditures: New Braunfels Utilities anticipates spending approximately \$886.2 million for capital expenditures during the next five fiscal years.
-These expenditures are primarily for additional substations for anticipated growth in the community, electric system extensions aging infrastructure, multiple water reclamation facility expansions, and construction of a new headquarters facility.
-In total, these expenditures include \$145.6 million for electric systems, \$273.1 million for water systems, \$267.2 million for wastewater systems, \$185.3 million for support systems, and \$15.0 million for capital equipment.
+Capital Expenditures: New Braunfels Utilities anticipates spending approximately \$1.0 billion for capital expenditures during the next five fiscal years.
+These expenditures are primarily for additional substations for anticipated growth in the community, electric system extensions and aging infrastructure, and multiple water reclamation facility expansions, and construction of a new headquarters facility.
+In total, these expenditures include \$187.6 million for electric systems, \$310.4 million for water systems, \$286.6 million for wastewater systems, \$195.2 million for support systems, and \$23.5 million for capital equipment.
 Forecasted capital expenditures for this period are expected to be funded from a combination of revenues, impact fees, short-term and long-term debt, and customer contributions.

 Rates: New Braunfels Utilities acquires power supply from various suppliers in the ERCOT electricity market.
-Therefore, NBU positions its power supply portfolio to encompass diversification of supply from various: counterparties, tenors of contract duration, and load shapes to procure reliable, low-cost power for its customers with reduced price volatility.
+Therefore, NBU positions its power supply portfolio to encompass diversification of supply from various strategies such as: counterparties, tenors of contract duration, and load shapes to procure reliable, low-cost power for its customers with reduced price volatility.

-In 2014, NBU executed a power purchase agreement (PPA) with Javelina Wind Energy, LLC (Javelina), an indirect subsidiary of NextEra Energy, Inc., for Javelina to provide 50 MW of electricity for 20 years from the commercial commencement of the project, which began in December 2015.
+In 2014, NBU executed a power purchase agreement ("PPA") with Javelina Wind Energy, LLC ("Javelina"), an indirect subsidiary of NextEra Energy, Inc., for Javelina to provide 50 MW of electricity for 20 years from the commercial commencement of the project, which began in December 2015.
 The source of this electricity is from a nameplate capacity 250 MW wind energy farm located approximately 35 miles east of Laredo, Texas in Webb County.
 This agreement represents approximately 10% of NBU's purchase power portfolio.
-Power purchased through the Javelina PPA totaled \$5,944,858 and \$5,450,230 for Fiscal Year 2022 and 2021, respectively.
+Power purchased through the Javelina PPA totaled \$5,246,274 and \$5,944,858 for Fiscal Year 2023 and 2022, respectively.

-In 2018, NBU executed two additional PPAs with ENGIE Long Draw Solar, LLC (Long Draw) and Concho Bluff, LLC (Greasewood) to provide 100 MW of electricity and 50 MW of electricity for 15 years from the commercial commencement of the projects respectively.
+In 2018, NBU executed two additional PPAs with ENGIE Long Draw Solar, LLC ("Long Draw") and Concho Bluff, LLC (Greasewood) to provide 100 MW of electricity and 50 MW of electricity for 15 years from the commercial commencement of the projects respectively.
 Commercial commencement of Long Draw began in December 2020 and of Greasewood in February 2021.
 Long Draw's energy is sourced from a nameplate capacity of 225 MW solar energy farm located in Borden County, Texas.
 Greasewood's energy is sourced from a nameplate capacity of 255 MW solar energy farm located in Pecos County, Texas.
-Combined, these projects represented approximately 20% of NBU's purchase power portfolio in Fiscal Year 2022.
+Combined, these projects represented approximately 20% of NBU's purchase power portfolio in Fiscal Year 2023.

-To minimize power portfolio risk, the NBU Board has approved a Credit Risk Policy and an Energy Risk Policy to provide appropriate guidelines in managing NBU's power portfolio.
+To minimize power portfolio risk, the NBU Board has approved a Credit Risk Policy and an Energy Risk Policy to provide appropriate guidelines and internal controls in managing NBU's power portfolio.

-As of July 31, 2022, NBU has executed forward physical power contracts intended to hedge price volatility in its power supply portfolio through 2024.
-All non PPA power contracts are intended to cover native load requirements and are considered normal purchases and sales which don't require recognition at fair value under GASB Statement No. 53 - Accounting and Financial Reporting for Derivative Instruments.
+As of July 31, 2023, NBU has executed forward physical power contracts intended to hedge price volatility in its power supply portfolio through 2025.
+All non-PPA power contracts are intended to cover native load requirements and are considered normal purchases and sales which don't require recognition at fair value under GASB Statement No. 5, Accounting and Financial Reporting for Derivative Instruments.
 Additional portfolio hedges are added over time as near-term hedges expire.

-As of July 31, 2022, NBU's forward physical contracts through 2024 reflected an underlying fair value (favorable) that was within 30% of total expected power costs through 2024.
+As of July 31, 2023, NBU's forward physical contracts through 2025 reflected an underlying fair value (favorable) that was within 14% of total expected power costs through 2025.

-The generation and transmission charges are a pass-through to the customers and comprise a base rate and an adjustable Power Cost Recovery Factor (PCRF).
-During fiscal year 2021, NBU purchased for its customers 1,824,987 MWh in comparison to 1,741,923 MWh during fiscal year 2021, representing an increase of 83,064 MWh or 4.8%.
+The generation and transmission charges are a pass-through to the customers and comprise a base rate and an adjustable Power Cost Recovery Factor ("PCRF").
+During fiscal year 2023, NBU purchased for its customers 1,826,215 MWh in comparison to 1,834,068 MWh during fiscal year 2022, representing a decrease of 7,853 MWh or 0.4%.